-Micheladas are a popular beer cocktail served throughout Mexico and is a great way to elevate a Mexican beer with flavorful combinations that include vegetable juice, lime, and hot sauce for some spice.
+Micheladas are a popular beer cocktail served throughout Mexico.
+They are a great way to elevate a Mexican beer with flavorful combinations that include tomato juice, fresh lime juice, and hot sauce for some spice.

-In this video, my co-author Vianney and I show you just how simple they are to make.
+In this video, I show you just how simple this beer cocktail recipe is to make.
 I guarantee these will be a hit for a Super Bowl party.
 It doesn’t matter which team you’re rooting for — these drinks will go down easy.

 - Moisten rim of a beer glass with a lime wedge.
 Pour some Tajin fruit seasoning out onto a plate and rub the rim of the glass in the seasoning to coat.

 - Put ice in glass.
 Pour lime juice, tomato juice, Worcestershire, Tabasco, and beer into the prepared glass and stir.
 Garnish with a celery stalk.
 Enjoy before the ice melts.

 - If you prefer a spicy Michelada, feel free add extra hot sauce.

 - Don't like V8?
 Try it with Clamato!

 - You can use Maggi Seasoning instead of Worcestershire sauce.